The Abortion Pill

-Risks include seeing embryonic parts expelled, a possible life-threatening infection known as sepsis (severe systemic infection), some fail to abort (which may require an additional surgical abortion procedure to complete the termination), undiagnosed ectopic pregnancy, possible hemorrhaging.
+Risks include seeing embryonic parts expelled, a possible life-threatening infection known as sepsis (severe systemic infection), some failing to abort (which may require an additional surgical abortion procedure to complete the termination), undiagnosed ectopic pregnancy, and possible hemorrhaging.

 Information is lacking about the long-term mental health effects of a medical abortion, particularly, how women feel about giving themselves an abortion and seeing fetal parts expelled.

-According to the FDA, some women should not take Mifeprex™.
-A woman should not take Mifeprex™ if it has been more than 70 days since the first day of her last menstrual period, or if she:
+According to the FDA, some women should not take the first medication if it has been more than 70 days since the first day of her last menstrual period, or if she:

-Women who have taken Mifeprex™ should follow their healthcare provider’s instructions including the associated risks and complications that can occur such as:
+Women who have taken the first abortion pill dose should follow their healthcare provider’s instructions including the associated risks and complications that can occur such as:

-Though not as common, other medical abortions include methotrexate, misoprostol, or lethal injections for late-term abortions.
+Though not as common, other medical abortions can include medications or lethal injections for late-term abortions.
 Each comes with its procedures and risks.

 The Abortion Pill is now available by mail in Dana Point, CA. Before taking the Abortion Pill or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Women have trusted the Pregnancy Resource Center Medical Clinic with pregnancy decisions since 2008.